FuelLabs/bridge-fungible-token/docs/design_docs.md

 ### ERC-20 Bridge Withdrawal

 1. User starts a withdrawal by calling the `FuelMyToken` contract sending some coins to withdraw along with it
-1. The `FuelMyToken` contract looks to see what coins it was sent, burns them and then creates a `OutputMessage` via the `SMO` opcode
+1. The `FuelMyToken` contract looks to see what coins it was sent, burns them and then creates an `OutputMessage` via the `SMO` opcode
-1. All `OutputMessages` are committed to L1 via a merkle tree of all `OutputMessage` messageIds by a designated committer (either a multisig or future consensus contract)
+1. All `OutputMessages` are committed to L1 via a merkle tree of all `OutputMessage` `messageId`s by a designated committer (either a multisig or future consensus contract)
-1. After a finalization period, the user calls to the `FuelMessagePortal` with a merkle proof of the previous sent message which then calls to the `L1ERC20Gateway` with the abi specified in the message data
+1. After a finalization period, the user calls to the `FuelMessagePortal` with a merkle proof of the previously sent message which then calls to the `L1ERC20Gateway` with the abi specified in the message data
 1. The `L1ERC20Gateway` verifies it’s being called by the `FuelMessagePortal` and releases the specified amount of tokens to the specified address

 ![ERC20 Withdrawal Diagram](/docs/imgs/FuelMessagingERC20Withdraw.png)